 Starting alcohol treatment can feel overwhelming.
 Knowing what to expect can help you feel more prepared and confident.
 When you begin treatment at Waterside Recovery Center, you can expect:

-Alcohol treatment includes therapies that help you understand the connection between thoughts, emotions, and alcohol use.
+Alcohol treatment includes therapies that help you understand the connection between thoughts, emotions, behaviors, and alcohol use.
 Treatment may include cognitive behavioral therapy, group therapy, and skill-building exercises.

 Your treatment plan is reviewed regularly.
 Adjustments can be made if your needs change, allowing you to step up or step down in levels of care as appropriate.